 The regularly prescribed analgesic and antipyretic oral or rectal dose of paracetamol for children over 3 months is:

 10 to 15 mg per 1 kilogram of body weight

-It can be administered every 4 to 6 hours, with the maximum of 5 doses in 24 hours.
-The maximal daily pediatric dose of paracetamol is
+It can be administered every 4 to 6 hours, with a maximum of 5 doses in 24 hours.
+The maximal daily pediatric dose of paracetamol is:

 According to some sources, rectal administration of drugs is less effective, but it's been proven that the same oral and rectal paracetamol dosages have comparably effective antipyretic properties.
-That's why the recommended doses for the liquid form of drug and suppositories are identical.
-Read more about it here.
+That's why the recommended doses of the drug are identical in both liquid form and as a suppository.
+Read more about it.

 If you think your child needs more than the maximal dose, it's possible to use paracetamol and ibuprofen alternately.
 Please consult your pediatrician before administering more drugs to your child.